mdelbrocco-od/typescript-samples/README.md

 Navigate to the CRA folder and run any of the following:
 `npx create-react-app ts-demo --template typescript` (similar to npm but a bit smarter in some ways - see https://stackoverflow.com/questions/50605219/difference-between-npx-and-npm for more info)

-`npm init react-app my-app --template typescript`
+`npm init react-app ts-demo --template typescript`

-`yarn create react-app my-app --template typescript`
+`yarn create react-app ts-demo --template typescript`

 Wait a moment as the project files are added, then: